expo/expo/docs/pages/technical-specs/expo-updates-0.md

 An _update_ is defined as a [_manifest_](#manifest-response) together with the assets referenced inside the manifest.
 Expo Updates is a protocol for assembling and delivering updates to apps running on multiple platforms.

-An app running a conformant Expo Updates client library MUST load the most recent update saved in the client library's cache, possibly after filtering by the contents of the manifest's [_metatdata_](#manifest-response-body).
+An app running a conformant Expo Updates client library MUST load the most recent update saved in the client library's cache, possibly after filtering by the contents of the manifest's [_metadata_](#manifest-response-body).

 The following describes how a conformant Expo Updates client library MUST retrieve a new update from a conformant server:
 1. The client library will make a [request](#request) for the most recent manifest, with constraints specified in the headers.
 2. If a new manifest is downloaded, the client library will proceed to make additional requests to download and store any missing assets specified in the manifest.
 3. The client library will edit its local state to reflect that a new update has been added to the local cache.
-It will also update the local state with the new `expo-manifest-filters` and `expo-server-defined-headers` fround in the response [headers](#manifest-response-headers).
+It will also update the local state with the new `expo-manifest-filters` and `expo-server-defined-headers` found in the response [headers](#manifest-response-headers).

 The primary consumers of this spec are Expo Application Services and organizations that wish to manage their own update server to satisfy internal requirements.